NU-Digital-Cultures/Octopus-Repo/Tasks.md

 - Maria - 360 video or videos of a house.
 - Sam - researching data on house pricing and the market increase.
 - Tom - email to get data and any data from the internet.

+## Presentation !
+- we need to start creating our presentation.
+Powerpoint ?
+Google slides ?